Florida State Road 109: State Road 109A

 State Road 109A (SR 109A), also known as Cesery Boulevard, travels nearly exactly the same course a few blocks to the east of SR 109.
 Its southern terminus is at an intersection with SR 109 just south of the Arlington River crossing.
 Then, it travels north, intersecting SR 115 (Arlington Expressway) before becoming a two-lane street to its northern terminus at Ft.
 Caroline Road.

+In 1960s, Cesery Boulevard was widened as part of a road program associated with the development of Arlington Expressway and the Mathews Bridge.
+Interchanges were constructed to Cesery Boulevard to reduce traffic congestion and accidents.